Summer Evening, Last Train, Walk Home

 Hmmm.
 Now what about the driver's name, and how much did he earn per week back then, without overtime, Owen? :)

 <Warning, tech-talk paragraph> I think the lens was my old 135mm Soligor f2.8, bought new for about £18 in Derby, early 1972.
-Cheap, you might say, but it was a nice piece of glass – only problem was it was not an automatic aperture, which meant you had to focus with the lens fully open, then manually close it down, so it was a bit slow to operate.
-Actually, I tossed out that bit about my first ever fresh fig off a tree without thinking too much about it, but today felt more and more convinced it was indeed that same day.
+Cheap, you might say, but it was a nice piece of glass – only problem was it was so-called 'pre-set', ie not an automatic aperture, which meant you had to focus with the lens fully open, then manually close it down, so it was a bit slow to operate.
+I tossed out that bit about my first ever fresh fig off a tree without thinking too much about it, but today felt more and more convinced it was indeed the same day of the photo.
 I'd been up the line about another half mile behind my back in this picture, waiting for trains - there were only about 5 each way per day, including goods traffc back then - and a 'permanent way' gang was working on the track.
 One of the men, seeing me, went up to a tree and presented what I presumed was a green fruit.

 "Figuss"* he said, which I took to mean 'fig' (you can tell I'm a genius at languages, right? :) ) - but I didn't know how to eat it.
 Realising my state of ignorance, he picked another and cut or bit the top off to reveal a soft, sweet, blood red inner core.
 It was very tasty.